Skip to main content

 Here’s the thing most people don’t know: hot chocolate came first.
 The bar came second.

-For roughly 3,500 years—from the ancient Olmec civilization through the Maya and Aztec empires and into 17th-century Europe—chocolate was exclusively a drink.
-The Aztecs called it xocolātl, a bitter, spiced, often cold preparation made from ground cacao beans, water, chili peppers, and sometimes vanilla or achiote.
+For roughly 3,500 years, from the ancient Olmec civilization through the Maya and Aztec empires and into 17th-century Europe, chocolate was a drink.
+The Aztecs called it xocolātl, a bitter mix made from ground cacao beans, water, chili peppers, and sometimes vanilla or achiote.

-When cacao reached Europe in the 1500s, the Spanish sweetened it with sugar, served it hot, and created the first version of what we’d recognize as hot chocolate.
-By the 1600s, chocolate houses were the coffee shops of Europe—social hubs where the wealthy gathered to drink thick, rich chocolate and discuss politics and art.
+When cacao reached Europe in the 1500s, the Spanish sweetened it with sugar, served it hot, and created the first version of what we would call hot chocolate.
+By the 1600s, chocolate houses were social hubs where the wealthy gathered to drink thick chocolate and talk.

 The solid chocolate bar didn’t arrive until 1847, when Joseph Fry discovered that mixing cocoa butter back into ground cacao produced a moldable paste.
 Before that, for millennia, chocolate was always a drink.

-When we make real drinking chocolate today, we’re not innovating.
-We’re going back to chocolate’s original form.
+When we make real drinking chocolate today, we are going back to chocolate’s original form.

 Note